-When building a website, we all hope that the content can change flexibly according to different pages and different data, rather than being static text that never changes.AnQiCMS with its high-performance architecture based on Go language and flexible Django-like template engine, provides us with powerful dynamic content display capabilities.And everything at the core, cannot be separated from the definition and use of 'variables'.
+When building a website, we all hope that the content can change flexibly according to different pages and different data, rather than unchanging static text.AnQiCMS with its high-performance architecture based on the Go language and flexible Django-like template engine, provides us with powerful dynamic content display capabilities.The core of all this, cannot be separated from the definition and use of 'variables'.

-Master how to define and use variables in AnQiCMS templates, just like having the key to unlock the dynamic vitality of the website.This is not just a technical operation, it is also a critical step in achieving content marketing, SEO optimization, and enhancing user experience.
+Master how to define and use variables in AnQiCMS templates, just like you've unlocked the key to dynamic vitality on your website.This is not just a technical operation, but also a key step to achieve content marketing, SEO optimization, and user experience enhancement.

 Core: Basic definition and usage of variables

-Global site and contact information:If you want to display the company name, contact number, filing number, and other global information at any location on the website, you can use
+Global site and contact information:If you want to display the company name, phone number, filing number, and other global information at any location on the website, you can use

 Define and use variables in a loop

-Websites often need to display list data, such as article lists, product lists, etc.forLoop tags are a powerful tool for handling such dynamic content, they will assign the data of the current item to a temporary variable in each iteration.
+Websites often need to display list data, such as article lists, product lists, and so on.forLoop tags are a powerful tool for handling such dynamic content, they assign the data of the current item to a temporary variable during each iteration.

 {% archiveList archives with type="page" limit="10" %}